lino-framework/book/docs/specs/index.rst

 This section contains "functional specifications".

-A **functional specification** is targeted at application developers and trainers which explains all technical and functional aspects about a given plpugin or topic.
+A **functional specification** is targeted at application developers, consultants and trainers and ideally explains all technical and functional aspects about a given plugin or topic.
 If some part is covered elsewhere, it should refer to these other documents.
 It should contain testable code snippets.

 Topic overviews